mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- There are 2 jutting covers (BT?) on Hales Rd at the junctions with Strickland Rd & Upper Park St that are a trip hazard.
+A resident recently tripped over on one of them and badly grazed their arm.
+Next time it could have be worse i.e. break or fracture.
+There is also a dip in the pavement close to the manhole cover at the Hales Rd/Strickland junction which is also a trip hazard., 5th July :- [7812373](https://www.fixmystreet.com/report/7812373)
+- Public footpath underpass completely obstructed, 5th July :- [7812364](https://www.fixmystreet.com/report/7812364)
+- Capel lane London road, 5th July :- [7812152](https://www.fixmystreet.com/report/7812152)
+- Diverted traffic is unable to turn right onto wymans lane so backing up over level crossing.
+Needs temporary three way lights, 5th July :- [7812106](https://www.fixmystreet.com/report/7812106)
 - Flyposter on railings at mini-roundabout, 5th July :- [7812003](https://www.fixmystreet.com/report/7812003)
 - Large reinstatement which has sunk,it was painted about 2yrs ago and nothing was done, 5th July :- [7811957](https://www.fixmystreet.com/report/7811957)
 - Stileb moped dumped, 5th July :- [7811855](https://www.fixmystreet.com/report/7811855)